duncanberger/PGL_cgMLST/README.md

 This repository contains the data and the analysis workflow for the manuscript "Development of core genome multilocus sequence typing and taxonomic barcoding schemes to delineate global pneumococcal population structure."

-The repository is divided into 3 sections:
+The repository is divided into 2 sections:
 1).
-Production - containing all the commands used to produce data for analyses.
+Analysis - containing all the commands used to analyse data.
 2).
-Analysis - containing all the commands used to analyse data.
-3).
 Figures - containing scripts (1 script per figure) used to plot the results.

 ## Abstract
 Background: Genomic epidemiology and surveillance are increasingly integral public health measures for understanding the distribution of pneumococcal genetic lineages associated with colonisation, disease, and antimicrobial resistance, and for assessing population-based changes due to pneumococcal vaccine implementation.
 The rapid accumulation of whole genome sequence data in recent years provides a strong incentive for the creation of accessible, high-quality genomic resources and genome-wide typing schemes for the scientific community.